docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 changed or if its notify() method is called.
 Calls the onChanging callback repeatedly while the user is moving the indicator.
-The value property contains the current position of the scrollbar’s indicator within the scrolling area, within the range of minvalue and maxvalue.
+The value property contains the current position of the scrollbar's indicator within the scrolling area, within the range of minvalue and maxvalue.
 The stepdelta property determines the scrolling unit for the up or down arrow; default is 1.